laanwj/etna_viv/README.md

 Like many other GPUs, the primary means of programming the chip is through a command stream interpreted by a DMA engine.
-This "Front End" takes care of distributing state changes through the individual modules of the GPU, kicking off primitive rendering, synchronization, and also supports some primitive flow control (branch, call, return).
+This "Front End" takes care of distributing state changes through the individual modules of the GPU, kicking off primitive rendering, synchronization, and also supports basic flow control (branch, call, return).

 Most of the relevant bits of this command stream have been deciphered.